Overlaine-00/ECE-DigitalSystemDesign-430.315A-Project/README.md

-# Final Project : CNN Accelerator
+# Digital System Design Final Project : CNN Accelerator

 - Source file only
 - All project files are uploaded at SNUmail onedrive